mansisampat8/mansisampat8.github.io/_posts/2025-09-22-first-post.md

 ### Final takeaway

-Achieving product-market fit isn’t about luck—it’s about listening, iterating, and aligning your entire business around solving the right problem.
+Achieving product-market fit isn’t about luck it’s about listening, iterating, and aligning your entire business around solving the right problem.

 If you’re unsure whether you’ve hit PMF, you probably haven’t.
 Let’s fix that.